Poland Crypto Tax

 • Accidents and injuries at work – 0,67%-3,33% (the rate depends on the type of the conducted professional activity, classified by the Polish authorities)

-• The company paying out the interest holds at least 25% of the shares in the capital of the company collecting the interest
+• The paying company owns at least 25% of the capital in the interest-collecting company;

 Tax Credits and Incentives